Shay Logan: Aberdeen (loan)

 On 30 January 2014, Logan signed for Scottish Premiership side Aberdeen on loan until the end of the 2013–14 season, linking up with former teammates Willo Flood, Niall McGinn and Nicky Weaver.
 Upon the move, Logan stated that agreeing a deal allowing him to spend time with his family was an important factor in his move and that he was motivated to help the club win trophies.
 Logan made his debut against St Johnstone in the League Cup semi-final which Aberdeen won 4–0.
-He made his league debut, playing on the right of midfield, as Aberdeen won 1–0 against St Mirren On 16 March, Logan played the full 120 minutes of normal plus extra time in the Scottish League Cup Final against Inverness Caledonian Thistle which Aberdeen won 4–2 on penalty kicks.
+He made his league debut, playing on the right of midfield, as Aberdeen won 1–0 against St Mirren.
+On 16 March, Logan played the full 120 minutes of normal plus extra time in the Scottish League Cup final against Inverness Caledonian Thistle which Aberdeen won 4–2 on penalty kicks.
 Logan then scored his first goal for the club on 3 May 2014, as Aberdeen lost 5–2 against Celtic.
 Logan's successful loan spell came to an end at the end of the campaign after making 18 appearances and scoring one goal.

-During his loan spell at Aberdeen, Logan became a fan's favourite, saying the supporters treated him like David Beckham.